-In most situations, the surgery is performed at the hospital or at the outpatient surgery center.
-An anesthesiologist will monitor you throughout the procedure.
+In most situations, the surgery is performed as an outpatient at either the hospital or the Surgery Center.
+In both facilities, quality care is provided without the expense and inconvenience of an overnight stay.
+An anesthesiologist will monitor your child throughout the procedure.
 Usually, the anesthesiologist will call the night before surgery to review the medical history.
-If he or she is unable to reach you the night before surgery, they will talk with you that morning.
+If they are unable to reach you the night before surgery, they will talk with you that morning.
 If your doctor has ordered preoperative laboratory studies, you should arrange to have these done several days in advance.
-Arrange for someone to pick you up from the surgical facility and to spend the first night after surgery with you.

-You should not take aspirin, or any product containing aspirin, within 10 days of the date of your surgery.
+Your child should not take aspirin, or any product containing aspirin, within 10 days of the date of your surgery.
 Non-steroidal anti-inflammatory medications (such as Advil) should not be taken within 7 days of the date of surgery.
 Many over-the-counter products contain aspirin or Advil type drugs so it is important to check all medications carefully.
 If there is any question please call the office or consult your Pharmacist.
 Tylenol is an acceptable pain reliever.

-Usually your doctor will give you your prescriptions at the preoperative visit.
-It is best to have these filled prior to the date of your surgery.
-Smokers should make every effort to stop smoking, or at least reduce the number of cigarettes.
-This will help to reduce postoperative coughing and bleeding, and to improve healing.
+Your doctor may give you several prescriptions at the preoperative visit.
+It is best to have these filled prior to the date of surgery.